 The granola should look dry and the oats have turned a nice golden brown.
 Try not to overcook your granola or it could become bitter.

-There are so many great ways to enjoy this homemade vegan granola recipe.
+There are so many great ways to enjoy this homemade granola recipe.
+(Check out my what to eat with granola post for a full list of 21 delicious ideas!)
 Here are a few of my favorites:

 - pour some in a bowl with some soy milk and fresh fruit.

 - serve over top of your favorite vegan yogurt with fruit.

 - use it on top of a simple chia pudding.

 - sprinkle on top of a smoothie or smoothie bowl.